 Arnett, J. J., & Jensen, L. A. (2019).
 Human Development: A Cultural Approach, 3e.
 New York: Pearson.

 The third edition of this best-selling textbook presents a portrayal of development that covers the whole amazing range of human cultural diversity.
-Every chapter incorporates the latest and most important research.
-There are also new videos, interactive figures and maps, journaling questions, and opportunities to apply new knowledge.
+There are anew videos, interactive figures and maps, journaling questions, and opportunities to apply new knowledge.